AMN-SHK/UnibotFM/data/nlu.md

 - Name the nearest station
 - nearest station from college
 - nearest station
+- is vasai the nearest station from college
+- how much far is nearest station
+- nearest railway station
+- is kaman station nearest to college
+- how much far is kaman station from college
+- how much far is chinchoti station from college

 <!-- Examination Related -->
 ## intent:examination
 - When will the semester examinations for year FE/SE/TE/BE begin?
-- When Sem is starting
+- When Semester is starting
-- When is the final exam ?
+- When is the final exam
-- Final Exam ?
+- Final Exam
-- when FE have final Exam ?
+- when FE have final Exam
 - Final Exam Dates please
 - examination details
+- when will exam end
+- semester dates
+- exam schedule
+- semester schedule
+- exam details
+- semester details
+- how are exams held in college

 ## intent:grading_query
-- What is a credit allocation scheme?
+- What is a credit allocation scheme
-- What are the passing criteria?
+- What are the passing criteria
 - Number of ATKT allowed for next semester
 - Tell me something about grading system
 - credit system